plaans/aries/README.md

 - `jobshop`: lazy-SMT based solver for the jobshop problem
 - `pddl2chronicles`: a tool to convert PDDL into a JSON representation of chronicles

-Source code of these executables can be found in the directory `src/bin`.
+Source code of these executables can be found in the directory `apps/src/bin`.
 One can install an executable locally like so (example for `gg`):

 ```
-cargo install --bin gg --path .
+cargo install --bin gg --path . # should be done in the "apps/" sub-crate
 ```